 Replication

-Tsang’s (2006) empirical work consisted of 3 studies, and the current replication focused on Study 2 and 3, which were run in one batch and the study order was randomized to reduce the order effect that the participants may not be as attentive in the latter study than in the former one.
+Tsang’s (2006) empirical work consisted of 3 studies, and the current replication focused on Studies 2 and 3, which were run in one batch, and the study order was randomized to reduce the order effect that the participants may not be as attentive in the latter study than in the former one.
 Also, this allows further analysis of respective participants who viewed the two studies first, as a separate examination.
 Finally, running in one batch allows us to examine potential consistency between questions, that is, whether a certain answer to one question is predictive of a certain answer in other questions.

-Extension.
+Extension

 We extended Study 3 to test whether helper intention influences reciprocity tendency.
-In the extension, five more hypotheses were proposed and tested, and they are summarized in table 1.
-It is expected to show support for the consequential link between helper intention, gratitude, and reciprocation tendency (See table 4 for extension experimental design).
+In the extension, five more hypotheses were proposed and tested, and they are summarized in Table 1.
+It is expected to show support for the consequential link between helper intention, gratitude, and reciprocation tendency (See Table 4 for extension experimental design).

-Figure 1 Relationship between helper’s intentions and emotions based on Watkins et al.’s (2006) findings